 One customer, visiting from New England, cited the place as a tourist attraction, while another said he had come for "dinner party insight."
 A particularly vocal customer argued that the coffee was really just "an $18 Instagram," after taking what seemed like several hundred photos of his glass (without actually taking a sip), and the girl to his left explained she had come after seeing a series of Facebook posts raving about it.
 Not one customer commented on the actual quality of the beverage itself.

-Having spent a significant amount of time working as a barista, this was unlike anything I had previously witnessed.
+Having spent my fair share of time serving coffee, this was unlike anything I had previously witnessed.
 Even in the era of cold brew and pour overs, it was by far the most complex filter coffee-brewing system I had ever seen.
 The bar offers no espresso, no ice, no milk steamers -- just coffee, in its purest form.

 The blend tasted like citrus, dark chocolate, and jasmine.
 Unlike most black coffees, it didn't leave even a hint of a bitter aftertaste.
 There were no grinds resting at the bottom of the glass.
 I found myself cycling through the glossary of terms I'd collected from the backs of wine bottles to describe the taste -- oaky, full-bodied, tart.
 Perez was not wrong, it was certainly a luxury product.

-But while the Extraction Lab offers both an educational and entertaining experience, along with some truly excellent coffee, it's hard to imagine it will ever cater to a culture of regulars (especially given the fact that Industry City already offers a regular coffee bar for its tenants).
-It remains to be seen if a coffee vendor can thrive serving high-end craft brews at this price once the hype dies down.
+But while the Extraction Lab offers an experience, along with some truly excellent coffee, it's hard to imagine it will ever cater to a culture of regulars.
+Coffee shop etiquette, for the most part, demands familiarity -- a barista who knows your order, who acknowledges when you get your hair cut.
+This coffee may be a luxury product, but it's unlikely that customers will make a routine out of near-$20 drip coffee.
+For most of us, coffee is a prosaic, every-day affair -- it need not be New York's finest.
+In spite of its excellence, it remains to be seen if a coffee vendor can thrive serving high-end craft brews at this price once the hype dies down.